Synchrotron radiation by slowly rotating fermions

 Integration over $\theta$ as well as summation over $n'$ and $a'$ can only be done numerically.
 The summations are restricted by energy and longitudinal momentum conservation, and by the causality constraint \eq{a39} applied to the quantum numbers $n'$ and $a'$.
 A similar inequality was found in \cite{Chen:2015hfc}.
 Without the causality constraint \eq{a39}, which itself follows from $\aver{r^2}\Omega^2 < 1$, the sum over the phase space would be divergent.
 However, it can be shown that as long as $\Omega\ll\sqrt{|qB|}$, the intensity is independent of the cutoff $ N_{\rm caus}$.
 In the no-rotation limit $\Omega\to 0$, one can show that the sum $\sum_{n',a'}$ reduces to $\sum_{n'=0}^{n} \sum_{a'=0}^{\infty}$.
 Moreover, in this limit, the photon energy $\omega_0$ depends only on $n$ and $n'$, but not on $a$ and $a'$.
 This allows explicit summation over $a'$ in \eq{I1}, which can be performed using the identity $\sum_{a'}I^2_{a,a'}(x)=1$ ~\cite{Sokolov:1986nk} and yields the well-known result for the synchrotron radiation intensity by a non-rotating fermion.
 We numerically verified that our results are not sensitive to the cutoff $N_\text{caus}$.

 A typical synchrotron radiation spectrum is shown in \fig{fig:spectrum}.
 For comparison we also plotted the spectrum emitted by the non-rotating fermion.
-It is seen that while the spectrum of the non-rotating fermion depends only on the principle quantum number $n'$, the spectrum of the rotating fermion is split in many lines having different $a'$.
+It is seen that while the spectrum of the non-rotating fermion depends only on the principal quantum number $n'$, the spectrum of the rotating fermion is split in many lines having different $a'$, as expected from the energy shift caused by rotation.
 Moreover, the positions of the spectral lines are shifted toward smaller values of $\omega$ and their heights are diminished in comparison with the non-rotating spectrum.
 This indicates that the radiation intensity is suppressed when $\b B$ is anti-parallel to $\b \Omega$ and $q>0$.

 The total intensity is conventionally represented with respect to the corresponding classical expression